 \emph{PyCG} is of no help here: it does not analyze calls to external libraries, instead ignores them.
 We attempted to force \emph{PyCG} to analyze ML libraries such as \emph{Numpy} and \emph{Pandas}.
 Yet, we failed to obtain results due to crashes and out-of-memory exceptions.
 External libraries, especially ML libraries, can contain millions of lines of code and PyCG's fixed-point algorithm does not terminate within reasonable time and memory.
 Even after (unsoundly) limiting the number of iterations of PyCG's fixed-point algorithm, the resulting AG was unsuitable for real-world application because of the low precision and recall.
 An analysis of the ML libraries' code thus seems out of reach with current tooling.
-We further explore these limitations with a quantitative comparison of \emph{PyCG}, \emph{Jedi}, and \emph{pyright} with \toolname in the evaluation Section \ref{subsec:RQ4}.
+We further explore these limitations with a quantitative comparison of \emph{PyCG}, \emph{Jedi}, \emph{pyright}, and \emph{HiTyper}~\citep{HiTyper} with \toolname in Sections \ref{sec:eval_typeevalpy} and \ref{subsec:RQ5}.

 We thus instead designed a tool-assisted approximative technique for resolving return-types of function calls to external libraries.
 Figure~\ref{fig:ext_workflow} shows \toolname{}'s approach for return-type approximation.
 First, we created a database of stub files for popular ML libraries such as \emph{Keras}, \emph{Numpy}, \emph{Pandas}, etc. Stub files contain type hints defined relative to the original \python{} source code and stored as \textit{.pyi} file.
 To build the database, we first created scaffolding .pyi files for all ML libraries we selected.
 This was followed by a manual inspection of function documentation and in some instances, confirmation by manual function execution to create type annotations for individual function calls.
 We note that this is still a work in progress and does not yet cover the entire source code of all the ML libraries that we selected.
-We intend to fully automate type-stub generation in the future utilizing type-inference systems such as pytype \cite{Pytype2022} which are currently under development.
+We intend to fully automate type-stub generation in the future utilizing type-checking systems such as pytype which currently output conservative results that are not usable for our use-case \citep{guoGeneratingPythonType2024}.
 However, no accurate and maintained type-inference implementations for \python currently exists.